Information Society (band): Don't Be Afraid and Cleopatra Records (1997–1999)

-Compilations and Bands Reunited: (1999–2005)
+Compilations and Bands Reunited (1999–2005)

 In 2001, strange haircuts // cardboard guitars // and computer samples was released including all the hits from 1988 to 1992.

-In 2004, Cleopatra Records released a compilation titled Pure Energy.
+In 2004, Cleopatra Records released a compilation, Pure Energy.
 The release consisted of tracks from Don't Be Afraid and InSoc Recombinant, supplemented with a slightly altered mix of "Are Friends Electric?" and two new remixes of "What's On Your Mind", one by Effcee, and one unattributed mix labeled "What's On Your Mind (Pure Energy)" which attempted to emulate the original Tommy Boy version of the track.
 Robb called the album "an insult to both the band and the fans".
 Harland, despite being credited as producer in the liner notes, had nothing to do with the release; and while declining to either "endorse or un-endorse" the album, he did take particular issue with the cover art, both for its low quality and for its portrayal of him holding a gun.

 The group was featured in an episode of VH1's Bands Reunited in November 2004.
 As broadcast, it appeared that Aamer Haleem (host of the show) got every member to agree to reuniting.
 However, Kurt had declined to appear in the planned concert, for reasons he later detailed in a post on the band's official website.
 The post also details his experiences behind the scenes of the production, and how they differ from the portrayals in the episode as broadcast.

 The VH1 show was followed by a period of relative quiet, although Harland, Cassidy, and Robb gave two performances at a weekend music festival in New York City on August 20–21, 2005.

-Oscillator, Synthesizer, and Modulator releases: (2005–2009)
+Oscillator, Synthesizer, and Modulator releases (2005–2009)

 In 2006, it was announced that Paul Robb and James Cassidy had decided to reconvene Information Society without Kurt Harland's full participation in the recording process.
-From Kurt: Harland's absence in the studio line-up was cited as being due to family and work obligations.
+From Kurt: Harland's absence in the studio line-up was attributed to family and work obligations.
 Harland ultimately contributed lead vocals to one track, "Seeds of Pain".

 The new lineup included Christopher Anton as lead vocalist on Oscillator and Synthesizer and co-wrote several tracks on each including the title track of the latter.
 They were also joined by Sonja Myers who played additional keyboards and provided a return to female background vocals.

 Christopher Anton performed live as the lead singer for Information Society throughout 2006–2008, including shows in California, Oregon, New York, New Jersey, and São Paulo, Brazil.
 By mid-2007, the band began to return to its original lineup of Harland, Cassidy, and Robb, who performed on July 21, 2007, at the Freestyle Reunion 2 Concert at Madison Square Garden.
-After the release of Synthesizer, the trio performed a series of concerts in Philadelphia, Seattle, San Francisco and Austin.
-The concert in Philadelphia was filmed for a forthcoming DVD.
+After the release of Synthesizer, the trio performed a series of concerts in Philadelphia, Seattle, San Francisco and Austin, Texas.
+The concert in Philadelphia was filmed for the DVD, It Is Useless to Resist Us: 25 Years of Information Society, released on Dancing Ferret Discs.